Underweight children aged 6 to 12

 Children's meals at home

 Do you find it difficult to make time to prepare healthy balanced meals for the whole family?
-If so, that might be part of the reason your child isn't consuming enough calories.
+If so, that might be part of the reason your child is not consuming enough calories.

 Try to make time for breakfast and dinner, and eat together as a family.
 Make mealtime a fun part of the day.